Helpline for Children

 The Xwi7xwa Library

 The Xwi7xwa Library is a centre for academic and community Indigenous scholarship.
-Their collections and services reflect Aboriginal approaches to teaching, learning and research.
+Their collections and services reflect Indigenous approaches to teaching, learning and research.

-Strong Nations – Aboriginal books for children, teen and adult
+Strong Nations – Indigenous books for children, teen and adult

 In 2012, their publishing house launched their first set of Strong Readers.
 Their new additions to their product line are the Strong Learners, educational games, and Strong Learning Environments, a variety of product that reflects Indigenous Peoples in the classroom.
 In July of 2014 they made the move to a bricks and mortar location in Nanaimo.
 They are now considered to be one of the largest Indigenous book stores in North America.